TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

     }

 -----------------------------------------------------
-Finished ...Thu, May 16, 2024  6:36:27 PM
+Finished ...Mon, Aug 26, 2024  4:55:14 PM
 -----------------------------------------------------
 ```

 [Back to Top](#termhub-in-5-minutes-bash-tutorial)

-### autocomplete.sh
+### <a id="support-autocompletetypeahead-for-first-few-characters-typed" />Support autocomplete/typeahead for first few characters typed - autocomplete.sh

+Return autocompletions or typeaheads given a partial text string for a given terminology.
-This script demonstrates an autocomplete or typeahead for a user interface feature
+This is primarily intended to support a user interface completion feature and identify
-to find potential search terms for a few starting characters.
-By default it produces
+to potential search terms based on a few starting characters.
+The following example yields
-10 results.
+potentially matching strings in SNOMEDCT for the string "diab".

 ```
 $ ./autocomplete.sh sandbox SNOMEDCT diab --token $token
 -----------------------------------------------------
-Starting ...Thu, May 16, 2024  4:01:54 PM
+Starting ...Mon, Aug 26, 2024  4:56:14 PM
 -----------------------------------------------------
 url = https://api.terminologyhub.com
 terminology = SNOMEDCT